RGB-Tools/RGB-Documentation/csv-w-btc.md

 ```
 ### MPC Tree Verification

-From the perspective of a verifier, in order to demonstrate assess the presence of client-side validate pertaining to some contract `c_i` collected in BUNDLE_i, **only a *Merkle Proof* pointing at it inside the tree is needed**.
-Thanks to this, different verifiers of different contracts doesn't have the complete view the Merkle Tree as the builder does, and that's guarantee together with the dummy entropy leaves an high degree of privacy.
+From a verifier's perspective, in order to prove the presence of client-side validate related to some contract `c_i` collected in BUNDLE_i, **only a *Merkle Proof* pointing at it inside the tree is needed**.
+Because of this, different verifiers of different contracts do not have the full view of the Merkle Tree as the builder does, and this guarantee, together with the dummy entropy, leaves a high degree of privacy.
-Using the example tree in the previous diagram, a verifier of e.g. contract `c_3` will be supplied by the tree constructor with the following *Merkle Proof*:
+Using the example tree in the diagram above, a verifier of, say, the contract `c_3` will receive the following *Merkle Proof* from the tree builder:
 ```
                                                                             +-------------------------------+
                                                                             | tH_MPC_ROOT(tHABCD || tHEFGH) |